-Recipients must submit quarterly financial reports, semiannual progress reports, final financial and progress reports, and, if applicable, an annual audit report in accordance with 2 CFR Part 200.
+Recipients must submit quarterly financial reports, semi-annual progress reports, final financial and progress reports, and, if applicable, an annual audit report in accordance with the Part 200 Uniform Requirements.
 Future awards and fund drawdowns may be withheld if reports are delinquent.

-Special reporting requirements may be required by OJP depending on the statutory, legislative, or administrative obligations of the recipient or the program.
+Special Reporting requirements may be required by OJP depending on the statutory, legislative, or administrative obligations of the recipient or the program.